-We already know that planet earth is suffocating from single-use plastics like water bottles, milk cartons, grocery bags, takeout containers.
-But we often overlook the impact our shampoo bottles, lipstick tubes, eye shadow palettes, powder compacts, lotion pumps, disposable razors and my God toothbrushes, so many toothbrushes as they all have an impact on our environment.
-While all those things make us feel ~beautiful~, our planet earth, not so much.
-There’s no better time than the present to invest in a more sustainable beauty routine.
+If ya didn’t know, today is World Earth Day, which means it’s a great time to have a think about how eco-friendly our lives are.
+We already know the planet is suffocating from single-use plastics like water bottles, milk cartons, grocery bags and takeout containers.
+In blaming those though, we often overlook the impact of things like our shampoo bottles, lipstick tubes, eye shadow palettes, powder compacts, lotion pumps and disposable razors.
+Oh and toothbrushes, my god so many toothbrushes!
+While all those things make us feel ~beautiful~, it makes our planet earth feel like trash – literally.
+So, there’s no better time than the present to invest in a more sustainable beauty routine.

 According to Zero Waste Week, over 120 billion units of packaging are produced every year by the global cosmetics industry, most of which is non-recyclable, end up in our landfills and in our oceans.
 That’s a lot of fucking plastic for one industry.
 One that we regularly contribute to without even a second thought for our environment.